2023 Best Value Physical Sciences Schools in the Plains States Region

 Top 10 Best Physical Sciences Schools

-The average tuition and fees for an out-of-state undergraduate student at Missouri State are $16,498 a year.
+Out-of-state tuition fees for undergraduate students at Missouri State are $16,498 per year.
 After completing their degree, physical sciences graduates from Missouri State carry an average student debtload of $25,080.

-Out of the 15 schools in the Plains States Region that were part of this year’s ranking, University of Minnesota - Morris landed the # 2 spot on the list.
-Located in the remote town of Morris, UMN Morris is a public college with a small student population.
+A rank of #2 on this year’s list means University of Minnesota - Morris is a great value for physical sciences students.
+Located in the town of Morris, UMN Morris is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Iowa State are $25,446 a year.
 After completing their degree, physical sciences graduates from Iowa State carry an average student debtload of $22,934.